15 Sights in One Day | A Self-Guided Walking Tour of Dublin

 Dublin city centre is fairly compact and can be easily explored on foot.
-Knowing Dublin very well, I put together an itinerary for a self-guided walking tour focusing on sights located in the city centre so you can see as much as possible in one day.
+Knowing the Irish capital very well, I put together an itinerary for a self-guided walking tour of Dublin focusing on sights located in the city centre so you can see as much as possible in one day.

 Time spent on this tour depends entirely on you.
 It can be completed in less than 2 hours if you plan on just getting a feel for the city.
 Or you can spend all day if you decide to explore further and visit some of the attractions along the way.